|

 In the $100M Offers, Alex Hormozi teaches you “how to make offers so good people will feel stupid saying no.” Specifically, he shows you how to set pricing, make your offer valuable, break your services into several individual parts, and enhance it using psychology.
 It is one of the best business books out there!

 So, I hope you are inspired to get your own copy of the 100 million dollar book, $100M Offers, or check out his website, Acquisiton.com.
-For further reading on offers, check out The Irresistible Offer (book summary) by Mark Joyner.
+For further reading on sales, check out these sales books or, specifically, The Irresistible Offer (book summary) by Mark Joyner.

 Similar Posts